-Initial construction has begun on the second phase of improvements at Kessler Mountain Regional Park.
-Work will include four new ballfields, parking, concession restroom building, and other related improvements, and will take approximately 15 months.
-The project is funded through the 2019 park bond.
+Construction has finished on the second phase of improvements at Kessler Mountain Regional Park.
+Work included four new ballfields, parking, concession restroom building, and other related improvements, and that took approximately 15 months.
+The project was funded through the 2019 park bond.

 Kessler Mountain Regional Park in southwest Fayetteville comprises some 620 acres on and around historic Kessler Mountain, which reaches 1,856 feet above sea level.
 The park serves as a regional sports park, with numerous soccer and baseball fields, a nearly 400-acre nature preserve, and as a popular area for mountain-bikers and hikers, with more than ten miles of natural-surface trails.